FMCSA Drug Testing and Alcohol Testing Policies FAQs For Michigan Truck Drivers

 How will truck drivers learn about new rules?

-Employers must provide detailed information about alcohol misuse, the employers’ policy, FMCSA drug testing and alcohol testing requirements as well as how and where truck drivers can get help for alcoholism.
+In Michigan, employers must provide detailed information about alcohol misuse, the employers’ policy, FMCSA truck driver drug testing and alcohol testing requirements as well as how and where truck drivers can get help for alcoholism.
 As our attorneys always say, holding truck drivers accountable for using drugs and alcohol is the employers’ responsibility.

 How does the FMCSA know if drug/alcohol regulations are being followed by truck drivers?

 Truck driver employers are required to keep detailed records of their alcohol misuse prevention programs.
 The FMCSA conducts inspections and audits of these programs.
 In addition, selected employers must prepare annual summary reports for the FMCSA.
 These reports are supposed to help monitor compliance and enforcement of the rules as well as provide data on the extent of alcohol misuse and the need for any future program and regulatory changes.

 Injured in a truck accident?
 Call Michigan Auto Law now!

 If you were injured in a commerical truck accident in Michigan by a truck driver under the influence and have questions on how the FMCSA drug testing and alcohol testing policies will affect your case, call now (248) 353-7575 for a free consultation with one of our experienced truck accident lawyers.
 There is no cost or obligation.
 You can also visit our contact page or use the chat feature on our website.

 Michigan Auto Law is Michigan’s largest and most successful law firm that specializes exclusively in helping people who have been injured in auto accidents.

 Our secret?
 Our attorneys deliberately handle fewer cases than other personal injury law firms.
 This allows us to focus more time and attention on our cases.